 Choose one realistic goal to tackle at a time and see fitness and health as an ongoing journey of self-improvement.

 If you currently eat fast food and don’t workout at all, telling yourself you are going to go to the gym five times a week and eat only 1200 calories a day will set you up for disappointment and failure because that level of self-control has not been developed.
 Instead start by working out three times a week and setting small weekly nutrition goals like drinking more water, and eating organic veggies, one at a time.

 It’s important though that we have enough self-realization to know when we are too easy on ourselves and just making excuses, versus giving ourselves a deserved break and being realistic.
-This is when it’s helpful to have a trainer, coach, therapist or even a good friend who you set goals with and who can put you in check with your willpower and habit forming progress.
+For this reason, it’s helpful to have a trainer, coach, therapist, or even a good friend who you set goals with and who can put you in check with your willpower and habit-forming progress.

 This topic reminds me of a magnet on the cable cross-over at one of the gyms where I worked.
 It said, “Do one thing each day that scares you.”
 I like that idea… when it comes to willpower try to think of it this way: